yegor256/blog/_posts/2016/feb/2016-02-09-are-you-still-debugging.md

 To find out what's going on and where the bug is, I'll have to create a number of tests.
 To avoid code duplication, I'll also have to create some supplementary utilities to help me create that temporary file and fill it with data.
 That's a lot of work.
-Well, maybe not "a lot", but way more than a few minutes of debugging.
+Well, maybe not "a lot," but way more than a few minutes of debugging.

 Thus, if you perceive debugging to be faster and easier, think about the quality